mattermost/docs/source/cloud/cloud-administration/cloud-compliance.rst

 - This conversion can be done by in-house developers who have previously written scripts to convert other communication systems into Global Relay format based on your organization's specific needs.
 - You can also contact your Global Relay account manager about a services project to establish this conversion.

-You may also use the `Compliance Export (Beta) feature <https://docs.mattermost.com/cloud/cloud-administration/compliance-export.html>`_ for Global Relay exports.
+You may also use the new `Compliance Export (Beta) feature <https://docs.mattermost.com/cloud/cloud-administration/compliance-export.html>`_ for Global Relay exports.